DonaldET3/DDRBC_U/README.md

 You should enter information you can't remember to be used as the nonce.
 Pressing random keys on your keyboard should work fine. :)

-The password and nonce are repeated to you through standard output to ensure the text encoding was understood correctly.

 When decrypting, the file is not checked for errors.
 A hash should be computed seperately to verify the integrity of the data.